 As many enthusiasts will joke, you don’t choose a pipe, it chooses you!

 Opt For Quality Craftsmanship

-For instance, many of the pipes that you see in our guides belonged to the grandfather of our editor-in-chief.
-As he doesn’t smoke anymore, they were restored and cleaned to help put together this content.
+For instance, many of the tobacco pipes that you see in our guides belonged to the grandfather of one of our writers.
+These pipes were restored and cleaned to help put together this content.

 A well-made pipe will feature perfectly aligned parts, which produce a smooth airway from the bowl to the bit.
 Similarly, the draught hole should appear near the middle of the bowl.
 The stem shouldn’t be too loosely fixed onto the shank.
 However, it shouldn’t be too tight that it can’t be removed either!

 While the briar’s quality is mostly an aesthetic consideration, it may have some effects on the smoke.
 Therefore, be sure to take a good look at the briar before you purchase it.